Income Tax in United Kingdom: Complete Guide

 What is the average salary after tax in United Kingdom?+

-Using the current baseline salary in the calculator, a typical after-tax income works out to about £2,645.30 per month.
+Using the current guide salary in the calculator, a typical after-tax income works out to about £2,645.30 per month.

 Where can I calculate my take-home pay in United Kingdom?+